-What is a PayPal Rest API?
+What is the PayPal REST API?

 PayPal offers a variety of payment plans

-Setting up your PayPal
+How to set up your PayPal

 PayPal apps are perfect for use on mobile